jwl-7/c0de_gr1nd/python_explanations/do_lists_overlap.md

             * The first overlapping node is not unique, so return any node on the cycle

 ## Code Dissection
-1. Check both lists to see if they contain cycles
+1. Check the two lists to see if they contain cycles
     ```python
     c0 = has_cycle(L0)
     c1 = has_cycle(L1)